RyoTakei/Matlab-Class/HW5/Problem1/README.md

 -

 ## fzero function

+UPDATE: Haha I guess this was covered in zybooks...
+I didn't know.
+So you can skip it if you already know fzero.
+Sorry.

 This problem is super easy if you know how to use `fzero`.
 If you don't, keep reading this guide.
 If you already know how this works, you should have no issues completing this problem.
 Overall, other than tricky `fzero` function, this problem is very easy.